digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 ---

-## The Theatre Division of the New York Public Library (which acquired the Dennis Parishy collection) may be __theater/performing arts researchers__.
+# The Theatre Division of the New York Public Library (which acquired the Dennis Parishy collection) may be __theater/performing arts researchers__.

-## NASA’s Planetary Data Systems Archive’s designated community may be the __planetary science community__.

 ---

+# NASA’s Planetary Data Systems Archive’s designated community may be the __planetary science community__.

+---

+## Definition
-# Definition: Knowledge base
+# Knowledge base

-A **Knowledge Base** is a set of information, incorporated by a person or system, that allows that person or system to understand the information preserved in the OAIS.
+A **Knowledge Base** is a set of information that allows that person or system to understand the information preserved in the OAIS.
 The OAIS must understand the knowledge base of its designated community to understand the minimum representation information that must be maintained.

 <!--presenter notes